yastapova/live-stock/LiveStockSite/WebContent/README.md

 ------------------------------------
 Your database system should provide controlled access to the data by distinguishing between the different types of users: manager, customer representatives, and customers.

 Customer Representatives should not be able to perform manager-level transactions; however, they should be able to read employee information, except for the hourly rate.
+[DONE]
 Customer Representatives should be able to record the receipt of an order from a customer.
 A customer should not be allowed access to other customers' account information, or to any employee information.
 Also, trailing and hidden stops must be kept private.